 Error CS1061 ‘IConfigurationBuilder’ does not contain a definition for ‘AddEnvironmentVariables’ and no accessible extension method ‘AddEnvironmentVariables’ accepting a first argument of type ‘IConfigurationBuilder’ could be found (are you missing a using directive or an assembly reference?)

-To fix this error, we need to add few NuGet Packages.
-To do that follow the below steps
+To fix this error, we need to add a few NuGet Packages.
+To do that, follow the below steps

 There is a chance you might get the same error for the SetBasePath() method.
 In that case, you need to add one Nuget package in the same way as above i.e Microsoft.Extensions.Configuration.Abstractions.

-This will fix the issue in case of SetBasePath() method.
+This will fix the issue of the SetBasePath() method.

 Also, You might get the same error for the AddJsonFile() method.
-To fix the issue you need to install two Nuget Packages that are Microsoft.Extensions.Configuration.FileExtensions and Microsoft.Extensions.Configuration.Json.
+To fix the issue, you need to install two Microsoft Nuget Packages.Extensions.Configuration.FileExtensions and Microsoft.Extensions.Configuration.Json.

 You may also like following the below Articles